Osamake: Plot

 Sueharu Maru is a seventeen-year-old high school boy who has never had a girlfriend.
-He lives next door to his childhood friend Kuroha Shida, a small and cute Onee-san type of girl with an outgoing character.
-One day, Kuroha confesses to Sueharu, but he rejects her; Sueharu only has eyes for his first love, Shirokusa Kachi, who is a beautiful idol and an award-winning author in school.
+He lives next door to his childhood friend Kuroha Shida, a small and cute Onee-san type of girl with an outgoing character that frequently annoys him.
+One day, Kuroha confesses to Sueharu, but he immediately rejects her; Sueharu only has eyes for his first love, Shirokusa Kachi, who is a beautiful idol and an award-winning author in school.
 Shirokusa is indifferent to all boys in school but Sueharu, which makes Sueharu think that he might have a chance.
 When Sueharu decides to confess his feelings, he is devastated to find out that Shirokusa already has a boyfriend.
 Kuroha approaches Sueharu, offering to help him get revenge on Shirokusa and her boyfriend.
-However it turns out that Shirokusa also has feelings for Suehara.
+Sueharu initially declines, wanting nothing to do with Kuroha, but eventually agrees to let her help him, thinking he might still have a chance with Shirokusa.
+However it turns out that Shirokusa also has feelings for Sueharu.